Henryk Moruś: Investigation

 Henryk Moruś was arrested in 1992.
 Initially, he confessed to all seven murders that were attributed to him, citing that material problems with his family were his motive.
 However, he declared he was innocent at the pre-trial investigation.

-The prosecutor accused him of shooting seven people for robbery with his carbine.
-The first murder was carried out in 1986, and the next in the first half of 1992.
+The prosecution accused him of shooting seven people in a robbery with his carbine.
+The first murder was carried out in 1986, and the rest in the first half of 1992.

-During the long-lasting court proceedings, the accused did not speak, did not show remorse and made offensive gestures, which suggested a lack of senses (which, however, did not confirm anything).
-Expert psychiatrists recognized him as sane and completely accountable for his actions - they did not see him as having the capacity for higher feelings though.
+During the long-lasting court proceedings, the accused did not speak, did not show remorse, and made offensive gestures, which suggested a lack of senses.
+Expert psychiatrists recognized him as sane and completely accountable for his actions – they did not see him as having the capacity for higher feelings though.
 According to his family, he was a good husband and a caring father of three children.
 In 1993, the Provincial Court of Piotrków Trybunalski sentenced Moruś for four murders to the death penalty with indefinite deprivation of public rights, and for three other murders and three offences (theft, illegal alcohol and illegal possession of a firearm without a permit) to 25 years imprisonment.